sarah kosar is a playwright.

 Sarah writes plays about theatrical worlds that look like our own but expose the absurdity and black comedy of human behaviour through a visceral, surreal and metaphorical register.
 Her work focuses on identity, feminism and the internal versus external.

 Sarah is UNDER commission TO THE OLD VIC THEATRE TO WRITE A NEW PLAY(OUR NAME IS NOT JOHN) AS PART OF the Old Vic 12 for 2017 - 2018.
+Our name is not john will have a showing at the old vic theatre on 7 december 2018.

 Human Suit has been longlisted for the 2017 Bruntwood Prize for playwriting.